Tip 5) Help

 your individual and joint conflict-resolution successes promptly,

-and learn from your “mis-takes” without undue guilt or shame.
+and learn from your “mistakes” without undue guilt or shame.

-Grow the habit of asking "What can I learn from (some
+Grow the habit of asking "What can I

 problem or event)?"